evobytes/cert-bundler-and-watcher/README.md

 If a new cert is discovered and installed, an attempt is made to reload a selection of well-known web servers - apache2, httpd, nginx, caddy etc.
 Replaced certs are preserved in their original directory.

-## Testing - the notes below assume your running tests from within WSL
+## Testing - the notes below assume you are running the server from within WSL

 Use `make test-server-fail` in WSL which assumes openssl in installed as it creates a 5-day cert.